100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Motivated

-If you need to highlight achievements and experiences involving analytical skills, this list of action words may be just the thing you need to create a more persuasive resume.
+If you need to highlight achievements and experiences involving problem analysis, research, or data, this list of action verbs for resume credibility may be just the thing you need to create a more persuasive resume.

 • Discovered